University of Southampton

 Back to the top

-• June 2023: Request Period.
-All requests must be completed by June 23rd 2023.
-Any requests received after this date will not be prioritised and cannot be guaranteed for delivery for the start of Academic Year
+All requests must be completed by June 27th, 2025.
+Any requests received after this date will not be prioritised and cannot be guaranteed for delivery at the start of the academic year

-• August 2023: The summer upgrade is planned and Faculties contacted to confirm the software portfolio and costs for the next academic year
+The summer upgrade is planned, and faculties will be contacted to confirm the software portfolio and costs for the next academic year

-• August–October 2023: Technical delivery of the required software upgrades to the workstations and the SVE.
-Tutors contacted to arrange for testing of the applications prior to their use.
+Software upgrades will be deployed to workstations and the SVE.
+Tutors will be contacted to arrange for the testing of the applications before their use

 ---